MarquelS/Creating-Virtual-Machine/README.md

 <h1>Creating Virtual Machine (Azure)</h1>
-This tutorial outlines the process of creating Azure Virtual Machines.<br />
+This tutorial outlines the process of creating Azure Virtual Machines.
+Virtual Machines are software-based creations of a physical computer.
+They can be created and used for multiple reasons from, disaster recovery, and training to my favorite, sandboxing. <br />

 <h2>Environments and Technologies Used</h2>